atomist-skills/github-auto-merge-skill/README.md

 <!---atomist-skill-description:start--->

-Automatically merge pull requests that pass all checks required to merge
+Merge pull requests that pass all checks required to merge

 <!---atomist-skill-description:end--->